-This e-book does not include directions, lodgings, restaurants, casinos or entertainment, except where these may interact with the narrative.
+My book does not describe lodgings, restaurants or entertainment, except where these may interact with the narrative.
 It is illustrated with more than 150 full-sized photos.

 Dodge City was created around 1860, and developed rapidly during and especially after the Civil War.
 It was a hub of the Santa Fe Trail, the very lucrative trade route that connected Kansas City in Missouri with Santa Fe in Mexico.
 Very soon a strong trade developed, and along the route several Trading Posts mushroomed to supply the traders and settlers.

 In 1872 the railroad decided to build a station and a depot in Dodge City, and it became the terminus of the Chisholm Trail.
 This trail had brought in more than three million heads of cattle from Texas in ten years time, for transport to the east.
 The Indian tribes saw the influx of cattle barons, settlers, traders and farmers, and the umpteenth violation of the treaties with disquiet, and they attacked the transports to protect their hunting grounds.

 Fort Dodge was established in 1864, one of a series of forts to ostensibly protect the white colonists, but more importantly, also the vast financial interests of the railroads.
 In 1872 Dodge City was officially opened, and it was named after the fort.